duke-lungmap-team/odifmap/README.md

-# microscopy-analysis-pipeline (micap)
+# Immuno-fluorescence Microscopy Analysis Pipeline (ifmap)
-A Python library for segmentation and classification of objects in microscopy images.
+A Python library for the segmentation and classification of objects in immunofluorescence microscopy images.

 ## Environment
 To match the environment requirements needed to complete the examples, please install all